Column: It's not conference realignment. It's consolidation and no one is safe in the dash for cash

 Where is the NCAA in all this?
 Lobbying Congress for laws to rein in how college athletes can earn money from their fame.
 Athletes cashing in and having more freedom than ever to choose where they play has literally become a federal issue.

-Missouri football coach Eli Drinkwitz pointed out the hypocrisy over the weekedn.
+Missouri football coach Eli Drinkwitz pointed out the hypocrisy over the weekend.

 For the sake of better football matchups and the money they generate, scores of athletes at those new West Coast Big Ten schools will now be making regular cross-country trips to play sports that get a fraction — if that — of the attention of football.